rnataoliveira/resume/readme-en.md

 <a href="https://rnataoliveira.github.io/resume/">pt</a> | <a href="https://rnataoliveira.github.io/resume/readme-en">en</a>

 ## **ABOUT**
 My full name is Joelma Renata Alves de Oliveira, I'm 28 years old, graduated in Systems Analysis and Development from Faculdade Impacta de Tecnologia.
 I entered the technology market believing that it would be a good thing to be challenged every day.
 It was on a day-to-day basis that I was able to put into practice much of the knowledge acquired and also learn new technologies, in addition to better understanding how IT teams and agile methodologies work.
-I have most of my experience working front-end, with the React, Redux, Next and Jest stacks.
+I have most of my experience working with front-end, with the React, Redux, Next and Jest stacks.
 Also I had experience in the backend working with NodeJs and .Net Core and PHP.
-In addition, I have studied photography in the past, advertising and worked with interior and furniture designers.
+In addition, I have studied photography in the past, advertising and worked with interior and furniture designer.
 I'm also trying to learn french.

 ## **KNOWLEDGE PATH**
 - **FACULDADE IMPACTA DE TECNOLOGIA**